• Home

 So why did I give up on the Tramper TWS?
 Mainly sentimental, with a worsening spinal condition I couldn't make use of either its range or off-road capabilities, I couldn't even get out on it often for short trips, it reminded me of what had been.
 So when it broke down for the first time in two-and-a-half years I got it repaired, serviced, and sold it for good money.
 But then what?

 I tried a TGA Breeze S4 but it couldn't make it up an important hill near me.
 So then what?
 Nor could the TGA Supersport (uncomfortable anyway), nor could the TGA Vita X, which have smaller motors.
 Back to the Mini Crosser.
 There was a low mileage one for sale, three years old, for £1800.
 It had been sold by Elite Mobility in Bristol, specialists in Mini Crosser, to an elderly man up north just 3 months prior, for £4000, who couldn't get on with it (always do unhurried test drives where you'll use them), but health conditions can change fast, as I know, that may have been the reason for him selling it.
 He'd tried to sell it back to Elite Mobility, but they weren't interested at any price, (as I later discovered for myself).
 Bargain if its any good, and so I bought it, not arguing the asking price.
 So it seemed like a good plan, it wasn't, it broke down, turned out to be 6 years old, not 3 years old, and had no warranty, despite the Ebay seller saying that it had 9 months manufacturer's warranty remaining.
-Ebay were not interested in helping recover my money, so it's now with the court.
+Ebay were not interested in helping recover my money, and Elite Mobility, who sold the old man the Mini Crosser, washed their hands of it.

 Copyright © 2024 Rambling On Wheels - All Rights Reserved.